Breaking change policy

 No advance notice for non-breaking changes

-To continually improve our services, Ocrolus may regularly introduce non-breaking changes (as defined below) to any endpoint at any time, with no advance notice.
+To continuously enhance our services, Ocrolus may introduce non-breaking changes to any endpoint at any time without prior notice.
+Clients need to develop integrations that can handle non-breaking changes.

 Advance notice for breaking changes

-• For changes that do break a logical endpoint, Ocrolus will provide:
+- For changes that do affect a logical endpoint, Ocrolus will provide:

-• A cutover period where both endpoints are supported
+- A transition period during which both the old and new endpoints are supported

 Terms